Tymarand/ChristianLempa-cheat-sheets/misc/ssl-certs.md

 2. Locate `Encryption and Credentials` section.
 It is generally found under `Settings > Security > Encryption and Credentials`
 3. Choose `Install a certificate`
 4. Choose `CA Certificate`
-5. Locate the certificate file `ca.pem` on your SD Card/Internal Storage using the file manager.
+5. Locate the certificate file `ca-key.pem` on your SD Card/Internal Storage using the file manager.
 6. Select to load it.
 7. Done!